duke79/AFSM/README.md

             @Override
             public void run(Bundle data) {
                 // Do something while going from Root to SecondState
-                // Control come here only if isGo returns true.
+                // Control comes here only if isGo returns true.
             }
         });
         .setCondition(new Condition() {
             @Override
             public boolean isGo(Bundle data) {
-                // Put a condition to make this transition 'unique' for "Root -> SecondState" boolean condition = ...
+                // Put a condition to make this transition 'unique' from "Root" boolean condition = ...
                 return condition;
             }
         });

 // Call transit to invoke a transition
 // Which transitition happpens, depends upon the "current state" of FSM and "condition check" for the transition.
 Bundle data = new Bundle();